-Often, the history and physical examination help suggest a diagnosis (see table Some Causes of Vaginal Pruritus and Discharge Some Causes of Vaginal Pruritus and Discharge Vaginal itching (pruritus), discharge, or both result from infectious or noninfectious inflammation of the vaginal mucosa (vaginitis), often with inflammation of the vulva (vulvovaginitis).... read more ), although there can be much overlap.
+Often, the history and physical examination help suggest a diagnosis (see table Some Causes of Vaginal Pruritus and Discharge Some Causes of Vaginal Pruritus and Discharge ), although there can be much overlap.

 In children, a vaginal discharge suggests a foreign body in the vagina.
 If no foreign body is present and children have trichomonal vaginitis, sexual abuse is likely.
 If they have unexplained vaginal discharge, cervicitis Cervicitis Cervicitis is infectious or noninfectious inflammation of the cervix.
-Findings may include vaginal discharge, vaginal bleeding, and cervical erythema and friability.
-Women are tested for infectious... read more , which may be due to a sexually transmitted disease, should be considered.
+Findings may include cervical or vaginal discharge and cervical erythema and friability.
+Diagnosis is with tests for cervical... read more , which may be due to a sexually transmitted infection, should be considered, and cervical cultures should be done.
 Nonspecific vulvovaginitis is a diagnosis of exclusion.

 In women of reproductive age, discharge due to vaginitis must be distinguished from normal discharge:

-Normal vaginal discharge is commonly milky white or mucoid, odorless, and nonirritating; it can result in vaginal wetness that dampens underwear.
+Normal vaginal discharge is commonly white or clear, odorless, and nonirritating.

-Bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is vaginitis due to a complex alteration of vaginal flora in which lactobacilli decrease and anaerobic pathogens overgrow.
-Symptoms include a gray, thin, fishy-smelling vaginal... read more produces a thin, gray discharge with a fishy odor.
+Bacterial vaginosis Bacterial Vaginosis (BV) Bacterial vaginosis is a dysbiosis, a complex alteration of vaginal flora, in which lactobacilli decrease and anaerobic pathogens overgrow.
+Symptoms include a yellow-green or gray, thin, malodorous... read more produces a thin, gray discharge with a fishy odor.

 A trichomonal infection Trichomoniasis Trichomoniasis is infection of the vagina or male genital tract with Trichomonas vaginalis.
-It can be asymptomatic or cause urethritis, vaginitis, or occasionally cystitis, epididymitis, or... read more produces a frothy, yellow-green vaginal discharge and causes vulvovaginal soreness.
+It can be asymptomatic or cause urethritis, vaginitis, or occasionally cystitis, epididymitis... read more produces a frothy, yellow-green vaginal discharge, often with a fishy odor, and causes vulvovaginal soreness.

 Candidal vaginitis Candidal Vaginitis Candidal vaginitis is vaginal infection with Candida species, usually C. albicans.
-(See also Overview of Vaginitis.)
-Most fungal vaginitis is caused by C. albicans (candidiasis), which colonizes... read more produces a white discharge that resembles cottage cheese, often increasing the week before menses; symptoms worsen after sexual intercourse.
+Symptoms are usually a thick, white vaginal discharge and vulvovaginal pruritus that is often... read more produces a white discharge that may resemble cottage cheese.

 Contact irritant or allergic reactions cause significant irritation and inflammation with comparatively minimal discharge.

 Discharge due to cervicitis Cervicitis Cervicitis is infectious or noninfectious inflammation of the cervix.
-Findings may include vaginal discharge, vaginal bleeding, and cervical erythema and friability.
-Women are tested for infectious... read more (eg, due to PID) can resemble that of vaginitis.
+Findings may include cervical or vaginal discharge and cervical erythema and friability.
+Diagnosis is with tests for cervical... read more (eg, due to PID) can resemble that of vaginitis.
 Abdominal pain, cervical motion tenderness, or cervical inflammation suggests PID.

 In women of all ages, vaginal pruritus and discharge may result from skin disorders (eg, psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
 Multiple factors contribute, including... read more , lichen sclerosus Lichen Sclerosus Lichen sclerosus is an inflammatory dermatosis of unknown cause, possibly autoimmune, that usually affects the anogenital area.
-The earliest signs are skin fragility, bruising, and sometimes... read more , tinea versicolor Tinea Versicolor Tinea versicolor is skin infection with Malassezia furfur that manifests as multiple asymptomatic scaly patches varying in color from white to tan to brown to pink.
-Diagnosis is based on clinical... read more ), which can usually be differentiated by history and skin findings.
+The earliest signs are skin fragility, bruising, and sometimes... read more , lichen planus Tinea Versicolor Tinea versicolor is skin infection with Malassezia furfur that manifests as multiple asymptomatic scaly patches varying in color from white to tan to brown to pink.
+Diagnosis is based... read more ), which can usually be differentiated by history and skin findings.

-Discharge that is watery, bloody, or both may result from vulvar cancer Vulvar Cancer Vulvar cancer is usually a squamous cell skin cancer, most often occurring in older women.
+Discharge that is watery, bloody, or both may result from vulvar cancer Vulvar Cancer Vulvar cancer is usually a squamous cell cancer, most often occurring in older women.
 It usually manifests as a palpable lesion.
 Diagnosis is by biopsy.
 Treatment typically includes excision... read more , vaginal cancer Vaginal Cancer Vaginal cancer is usually a squamous cell carcinoma, most often occurring in women > 60.
 The most common symptom is abnormal vaginal bleeding.
 Diagnosis is by biopsy.
-Treatment for many small... read more , or cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma caused by human papillomavirus infection; less often, it is an adenocarcinoma.
-Cervical neoplasia is asymptomatic; the first symptom of early... read more ; cancers can be differentiated from vaginitis by examination and biopsy.
+Treatment for many small... read more , or cervical cancer Cervical Cancer Cervical cancer is usually a squamous cell carcinoma; less often, it is an adenocarcinoma.
+The cause of most cervical cancers is human papillomavirus infection.
+Cervical neoplasia is often asymptomatic... read more ; cancers can be differentiated from vaginitis by examination and biopsy.

-In atrophic vaginitis, discharge is scant and may be watery and thin or thick and yellowish.
+In genitourinary syndrome of menopause, discharge is scant and may be watery and thin or thick and yellowish.
 Dyspareunia is common, and vaginal tissue appears thin and dry.

 Potassium hydroxide (KOH) preparation

-Testing for gonorrhea Diagnosis Gonorrhea is caused by the bacteria Neisseria gonorrhoeae.
-It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent discharge... read more and chlamydial infections Diagnosis Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis not due to gonorrhea are caused predominantly by chlamydiae and infrequently by mycoplasmas or Ureaplasma sp.
+Testing for gonorrhea Diagnosis Gonorrhea is caused by the bacterium Neisseria gonorrhoeae.
+It typically infects epithelia of the urethra, cervix, rectum, pharynx, or conjunctivae, causing irritation or pain and purulent... read more and chlamydial infections Diagnosis Sexually transmitted urethritis, cervicitis, proctitis, and pharyngitis (that are not due to gonorrhea) are caused predominantly by chlamydiae and less frequently by mycoplasmas.
 Chlamydiae... read more is typically done unless a noninfectious cause (eg, allergy, foreign body) is obvious.